-In order for the implementation process to proceed properly, appropriate preparations should be made.
+For the implementation process to proceed properly, appropriate preparations should be made.
 This includes, for example, notifying all system administrators and defining the time period for deploying patches.
 The installation should also be announced to the users so that they can complete their operational processes in good time before the announced installation period.